top of page

 Project Mission

-Grow Southeast addresses the gap in food access and farmer representation by developing community owned and operated urban farms in Fort Worth.
+Grow Southeast addresses the gap in food access and food resiliency in Fort Worth by developing community owned and operated urban farms.

 “Alone, we can do so little; together, we can do so much”